AllStarLink/ASL3-Manual/docs/adv-topics/permanentnode.md

 For example, under your [Node Number Stanza](../config/rpt_conf.md#node-number-stanza) add:

 ```
 startup_macro = *8131999            ; Permanently connect (transceive) to node 1999 when Asterisk starts
-startup_macto_delay = 10            ; Wait 10 seconds after starting before running the startup_macro
 ```

-Reload/restart your system and it will auto connect to the node you specified above (after the `startup_macro_delay`).
+Reload/restart your system and it will auto connect to the node you specified above.